Psychology That Goes into Logo Designing Process

-3. The psychology of shape
+3. The psychology of shape on logo designing

-4. People don’t actually read
+4. People don’t read

-While words and letters may be crucial to some logos, there are situations in which you need to rethink about your need to include a word into your logo design.
-Monograms and initials serve as outstanding logos, provided that the idea isn’t already taken within your industry but what about words or even full sentences?
-Sure, someone closely examining your logo may be able to read and understand the message but most people won’t really bother.
-Therefore, sticking to an image or a notion is much better.
-If you have to use words, try sticking with something short, simple and memorable.
-Moreover, avoid words that have a potential for a spelling mistake (double letter word or those with a hyphen).
+While words and letters may be crucial to some logos, there are situations in which you need to rethink your need to include a word in your logo design.
+Monograms and initials serve as great logos, provided that the idea isn’t already taken within your industry, but what about words or complete sentences?
+Someone closely examining your stamp may be able to read and understand the message, but most people won’t bother.
+So, significant steps successful logo creation process.

 5. Watch out for something unintentionally inappropriate